-The recent surge in popularity of wood cladding, is not only to do with the great effects it gives us the opportunity to create.
-Wood cladding is also extremely easy to maintain and if properly looked after, can last for many years.
+The recent surge in popularity of wood cladding is not only to do with the opportunity of great effects it gives us to create.
+But, wood cladding is also extremely easy to maintain and if properly looked after, can last for many years.

 If your wood cladding has had a coating previously applied, you will need to remove this before applying your desired finish.

-Aquanett is a solvent-free wood oil remover, which can be used to remove any old oils that have been applied to your wood cladding, including teak oil.
+Use something like Aquanett which is a solvent-free wood oil remover, it can be used to remove any old oils that have been applied to your wood cladding, including teak oil.

-If your wood cladding is covered in paint, Dilunett can strip up to 8 coats in one application.
+If your wood cladding is covered in paint, then you will need to use a wood paint stripper such as Dilunett.
+Dilunett can strip up to 8 coats in one application.
 Again, it has a gel-like consistency, so it’s ideal for vertical surfaces.

 If your wood doesn’t have any pre-existing coatings, you can skip step 1 and move straight to this step.